simularium/simulariumio/README.md

 We're discussing the possibility of adding the ability to export Simularium files directly with the authors of some packages.

+Current rendering capabilities of the viewer include:
+* Surface topologies: users can provide mesh files or use default spheres
+* Protein Databank files: users can provide PDB files to render atoms in a molecule
+* Line rendering for fibers, filaments, or bonds

+Rendering capabilities planned for future:
+* Volume rendering for RDME or PDE-based simulation results

 <br/>

 ---